burgosr/Hello-World/README.md

 # Hello-World

-Self teaching coding
-I love Tacos.
-Just an fyi
-I also am trying to better understand coding and the world of developers.
+I am trying to hone my skills as a Project Manager to better help my team work together.